Pontifical Gregorian University: Current Era

-The Gregorian faculties are approximately 60% Italian and mainly Jesuit priests.
+The Gregorian faculties are about 60% Italian and mainly Jesuit priests.
 In recent years, there has been an increase in laity in both the faculties and the student body; today, diocesan and religious priests represent about 45%, seminarians 25%, lay men and women 22%, and nuns 8% of the student body.
 Around 1970, the Gregorian discontinued Latin as the principal language of instruction by lecturers and examiners.

 Since the Gregorian is a pontifical university, the Holy See accredits its curriculum, and its degrees have full effect in canon law.
-However, its licentiates in philosophy and theology are conferred by some Jesuit universities worldwide, entitling recipients to teach in major seminaries.
+Its licentiates in philosophy and theology are conferred by some Jesuit universities worldwide, entitling recipients to teach in major seminaries.

+With the chirograph of 17 December 2019, Pope Francis decreed that the Pontifical Biblical Institute and the Pontifical Oriental Institute, while retaining their own names and missions, be joined to the Pontifical Gregorian University so as to be part of the same legal entity.
+The new statutes of the Pontifical Gregorian University with the incorporation of the two pontifical institutes were ratified and approved by the Dicastery for Culture and Education on 11 February 2024, and came into force on 19 May 2024.
+From 19 May 2024, therefore, the Pontifical Biblical Institute does not have its own rector, being governed by the sole rector of the Pontifical Gregorian University, but is represented by a president.
+By decree of the Minister of the Interior of the Italian Republic dated 28 September 2024, the canonical measure was given civil effect.

+Allegations of widespread plagiarism

+According to plagiarism expert Michael Dougherty of Ohio Dominican University, there was a "systematic failure to maintain academic integrity at the doctoral level at the Gregorian University in specific disciplines during a relatively recent period."
+His 2024 book focused on violations of academic integrity at the famous university from 1995 to 2014, arguing that nine dissertations were severely deficient.
+Among the works Dougherty analyzes were dissertations submitted by the bishops Paul Kariuki Njiru, Fintan Gavin, and Stephen Robson.
+Earlier accounts of plagiarism in published doctoral dissertations were documented in review articles in The Catholic Biblical Quarterly and Analecta Cisterciensia.
+A special commission of three (unidentified) persons claimed to have found only once instance of plagiarism in Robson's thesis; the university took no disciplinary action.

 Academics

 Gregorian Consortium

 The Gregorian University is one of three member institutes that make up the Gregorian Consortium; the other two institutions are the Pontifical Biblical Institute (founded in 1909) and the Pontifical Oriental Institute (founded in 1917).
 The Consortium was created under Pope Pius XI, in 1928.
+The consortium ceased to exist on 19 May 2024, when both of the institutes were absorbed into the Pontifical Gregorian University.

 Academic units

-The Pontifical Gregorian University has six faculties, three institutes and five centres, all of which offer academic degrees.